 All of the migrants arrived in Gao in public buses.
-However, from Gao to other countries, 81% of migrants were transported in trucks and only 14% used buses.
+However, from Gao to other countries, 78% of migrants were transported in trucks while 14% used private vehicules and only 6 % used buses.

 COUNTRIES OF TRANSIT AFTER MALI

 Before continuing to other countries, almost all migrants departing from Gao transit through Algeria (99%), most specifically the town of Tamanrasset for the most part, while they used to go straight to Niger after Gao.